soyum2222/sharpshooter/Readme.md

 It is a connection-oriented protocol just like TCP.

-It dont has packet characteristics,You can try it to bypassing some protocol characteristics detection.
+It dont has packet characteristics,You can try it to bypassing some protocol characteristics detection,and base for P2P application transport protocol.

 About instructions you can see example dir, I provided tow simple exampl.